 When I started at Johns Hopkins I dedicated myself to studying biology in the hopes of becoming one of the researchers who's work my father had fought to protect.
 During my first semester, I pursued a research assistant position at the Carnegie Institution for Science - Department of Embryology.
 There I worked on a study of mechanisms of wound repair in drosophila flies.
 The more I learned about stem cell research and the more familiar I became with the scientific process, however, I realised that I wanted to see the impact of my work actualised.
 At Johns Hopkins I was introduced to the field of public health, which fit my passion for the human right to health and my desire to work towards tangible change.

-When I entered university I knew I wanted the focus of my career to be helping people, and the more I studied I knew I wanted to see the impact of my work actualised.
-At Johns Hopkins I was introduced to the field of public health, which I knew fit each of my criteria for my future.
-Once I started down this academic path, I found inspiration in unexpected places to guide me to my focus area.
+Once I started down this academic path, I found inspiration in unexpected places.
 At the time, the Showmax show Homeland was just coming out.
-The images from that show, and generally growing up in a post-9/11 America, of women being treated as sub-human deeply touched me.
+The images from that show of women being treated as sub-human deeply touched me.
 As odd as it sounds, this inspired my passion for equitable access to women's healthcare and reproductive justice.

-I appreciate if you've read my life story this far, and I invite you to take a look at the greatest hits organised on my resume page (also available to download), look more at the research I have been working on for a collective four years, and find out more about my work with the Peace Corps in South Africa.
+I appreciate you reading my story this far, and I invite you to take a look at the greatest hits organised on my resume page (also available to download), look more at the research I have been working on for a collective five years, and find out more about my work with the Peace Corps in South Africa.

 All the best,